 Own Voices books are typically known as books that feature protagonists from marginalised communities that were written by authors who share those same characteristics.
 In the case of The Clothesline Swing, Danny Ramadan like his two main characters; the ‘hakawati’ (storyteller) and his lover, is a gay Syrian born refugee.
 Therefore like his characters, he will have had firsthand experiences steepled in homophobia, lack of acceptance and anti-immigrant biases.
 These books make for unrivalled insight into the complexities and obstacles faced by certain groups of individuals, such experiences that others may never encounter in their lives – and are therefore likely to dismiss – because of the latter group’s affinity towards privilege.

 Needless to say my initial impressions of this book are overwhelmingly positive and somehow I get the feeling I’ll love it just as much by the end, but I’ll save that until the review.
-Based on the first hundred pages I’ve read so far, I would recommend The Clothesline Swing as mature reading for those readers who prefer a slow burner with romantic poeticism.
+Based on the first hundred pages I’ve read so far, I would recommend The Clothesline Swing as mature reading for those of you who prefer a slow burner with romantic poeticism.

 Below are some more Own Voices recommendations that I loved reading and would strongly recommend;